-- Put one sponge (top down) onto a plate, spread with some of the frosting, leaving a generous amount for the top.
+- Put one sponge (top side down) onto a plate, spread with some of the frosting, leave a generous amount for the top.

-- Sandwich with the second sponge and spread the rest of the frosting over the top and sides and decorate.
+- Sandwich with the second sponge, and spread the rest of the frosting over the top and sides, decorate.

 - Chill well and then remove from the fridge 15 minutes before eating, to warm slightly.